wp-plugins/nextgen-facebook/readme.txt

 1. Go to the wp-admin/ section of your website
 1. Select the *Open Graph* menu item
 1. Select the *Advanced* sub-menu item
-1. Check the "Preserve on Uninstall" option if you would like to keep NGFB settings in the database
+1. Check the "Preserve on Uninstall" option if you would like to keep NGFB Open Graph+ settings in the database.
 1. Select the *Plugins* menu item
 1. Select the *Installed Plugins* sub-menu
 1. Scroll down to the "NGFB Open Graph+" plugin, and click its *Deactivate* link